celery/celery/docs/userguide/optimizing.rst

 or that the messages may not even fit in memory.

-The workers' default prefetch count is the :setting:`CELERYD_PREFETCH_MULTIPLIER` setting multiplied by the number of concurrency slots[*]_ (processes/threads/greenthreads).
+The workers' default prefetch count is the :setting:`worker_prefetch_multiplier` setting multiplied by the number of concurrency slots[*]_ (processes/threads/greenthreads).

 If you have many tasks with a long duration you want